jimweirich/rspec-given/README.md

   _Then_ block will be considered when determining pass/fail for the assertion.
-If you _want_ to express a complex condition for the _Then_, you need to use ||, && or some other logical operation to join the conditions into a single expression.
+If you _want_ to express a complex condition for the _Then_, you need to use ||, && or some other logical operation to join the conditions into a single expression (and the failure message will breakdown the values for each part).

-* Using natural assertions will add a dependency on the Sorcerer gem.
-  If you enable natural assertions without installing Sorcerer, you will get an error message.

-* Natural assertions must be *idempotent* (that means they don't change anything).
+* Natural assertions must be **idempotent** (that means they don't change anything).
 Since the natural assertion error message contains the values of all the subexpressions, the expression and its subexpressions will be evaluated multiple times.
 If the block is not